-By Cat Mulligan.
-Last Updated 8th September 2023.
-In this guide, we will discuss compensation payouts in personal injury claims.
+By Stephen Anderson.
+Last Updated 15th October 2024.
+In this guide, we will answer the question ‘How are compensation payout amounts calculated in personal injury claims?’.
 If you suffer an injury due to a relevant third party breaching their duty of care, you may be due compensation.
 In this guide, we’ll discuss how compensation is calculated and what you could claim compensation for.
 Generally, compensation can be split into two heads; we’ll discuss these heads and what each could cover.
 We will also discuss how the Judicial College Guidelines (JCG) could help legal professionals with valuing your claim.

 While we can’t offer a list of compensation payouts for the UK in 2023, we can offer some of the guideline amounts shown in the 2022 edition of the JCG, which is the latest release.
 We’ll also explore how a No Win No Fee solicitor could give you more information on your potential compensation payout and guide you through the personal injury claim process.